 - During this process you will authorise us, through the terms of our Claims Management Agreement, to manage the litigation on your behalf.

-- Our solicitors will then start to work up individual cases, including the taking of witness statements, with a view to issuing proceedings from early in 2017.
+- Our solicitors will then start to work up individual cases, including the taking of witness statements, with a view to issuing proceedings from during 2018.

 - The exact process of how so many cases will be dealt with by the Court will not be known until we have actually begun to issue proceedings and the matter has been determined by a series of Case Management Conferences.
 However, we anticipate some form of group representative action whereby a relatively small number of cases, representing the full range of repeating factual patterns of RBS’ culpable behaviour, will initially be brought, and the Court’s findings of liability therein can be rolled out, in a binding fashion, against RBS, with respect to similar factual situations in a large number of cases standing behind them.